Lit-o/BASE/Git.md

 `git remote -v` - to see addresses

+`git remote show <remote>` - info about remote repository

 `git pull origin main` - pull = fetch + Merge
 `git fetch` - only fetch without merge

+`git push origin master` - to push changes to remote repository tip 1:
+`push` work only if i am cloned from a server to which i'm have write access

+tip 2:
+if me and someone else clone at the same time and they push upstream and them i am push upstream, my push will rightly be rejected.
+Need fetch their work, incorporate it into my repo and then try to push again

+`git remote rename` - rename remote branch

+`git remote rm` - remove(delete) remote branch
+`git remote remove testBranch`